On this page

 Is CagriSema better than tirzepatide?

 Unknown.
 Cross-trial comparisons place CagriSema in the same high-efficacy tier, but direct head-to-head superiority is not established.
+The REIMAGINE 4 and REIMAGINE 5 trials comparing CagriSema with tirzepatide are ongoing and have no results yet.

 Is CagriSema FDA-approved?